Sitefinity/Telerik.Sitefinity.Samples.BugTracker/README.md

 ### Requirements

-* Sitefinity CMS license
+You must have a Sitefinity CMS license

-* .NET Framework 4.5
-* Visual Studio 2012
-* Microsoft SQL Server 2008R2 or later versions
+For more information, see the [System requirements](https://docs.sitefinity.com/system-requirements) for the  respective Sitefinity CMS version.

 ### Prerequisites